 On September 21, 1996, John F. Kennedy Jr. and Carolyn Bessette quietly exchanged vows at dusk in an intimate ceremony on a secluded island off the coast of Georgia.
 The sun had already dipped below the Atlantic horizon, and the only source of light inside the tiny chapel on Cumberland Island (population < 35) radiated gently from candles scattered throughout the space.

 On that evening, photographer Denis Reggie—who was presented with the great honor and evident challenge of documenting the intimate occasion—intuitively captured what would become two of the most iconic wedding photos of the century.
-His award-winning image of the bride and groom departing the church is now showcased at the Smithsonian Museum of American History in Washington, DC, and Reggie speaks with The Knot in an exclusive interview on what would have been the couple’s 20th wedding anniversary on Wednesday, September 21, 2016.
+His award-winning image of the bride and groom departing the church has been showcased at the Smithsonian Museum of American History in Washington, D.C. since 2016, and Reggie spoke with The Knot in an exclusive interview on what would have been the couple’s 20th wedding anniversary on September 21, 2016.
+Read the interview below for more details about JFK Jr. and Carolyn Bessette’s secret wedding.

 “Notice that it has a slight angle to it,” Reggie says of his iconic shot.
 “I was walking backwards and I was watching them actually in silhouette, because this is a place where there were no streets, no street lights and no lighting.
 Basically, the sun had set and it was dark and there were candles in the little chapel—no electricity, just candles—and I was able to see them in silhouette as he reached for her hand, and that’s when I put the shutter on my big Hasselblad camera and then documented that lovely moment for them—and for the world.”